Is Minus33 a Sustainable Outdoor Brand? Our Honest Review

 Responsible Wool Sourcing

-However, producing wool can sometimes harm animals if proper care isn’t taken.
+However, its production can harm animals if proper care isn’t taken.

 That’s why Minus33 stands out, sourcing all of its Australian wool from farms certified by the Responsible Wool Standard.
 These ethical farms prioritize animal welfare and responsible land management, raising sheep on mulesing-free operations and following strict guidelines to ensure the animals are treated ethically while supporting sustainable agricultural practices.